-Monitoring well HG-22D will be installed on-Site in the Lower Hawthorn to the northwest of and approximately downgradient of monitoring well ITF-1 (Figure 1).
-This monitoring well will investigate the downgradient lateral extent of the observed impacts in ITF-1.
+Monitoring well HG-22D will be installed on-Site in the Lower Hawthorn to the northwest of and approximately downgradient of the Former South Lagoon and monitoring well ITF-1 (Figure 1).
+This monitoring well will investigate the downgradient lateral extent of the observed impacts in ITF-1 and adjacent to the former Geiersbach well.